konradkiss/jsbitstream/README.md

 The class has built-in methods to read and write the kind of data that appears in games, such as:
 * Booleans (true or false)
 * Floats with a value between 0 and 1 with 8 bit precision
-* 4, 8, 16 and 32 bit fixed integers
-* Integers with fixed or variable bit count
+* Integers with a 4, 8, 16 and 32 bit fixed or variable bit count
-* Strings where characters are tested against character maps to use only as many bits for each character as required:
+* Strings that are tested against character maps to use only as many bits for each character as required:
   * 4 (numeric characters + space, "+", "-", ",", "."),
   * 5 (lower case only alphabet + space, "|", "'", "-", "." and ","),
   * 6 (alphanumeric characters + space and ","),